ibm-cloud-docs/discovery-data/projects.md

       <th>Project type</th>
     </tr>
     <tr>
-      <td>Find meaningful information in sources that contain a mix of structured and unstructured data.</td>
+      <td>Find meaningful information in sources that contain a mix of structured and unstructured data, and surface it in a standalone enterprise search application or in the search field of a business application.</td>
       <td><i>Document Retrieval</i></td>
     </tr>
     <tr>